Huegoxaga/notes/virtualization/docker.md

 - optionally, run `docker exec`
 - `docker run --rm -it -v $(pwd):/data <ImageName> cp <CopyFileFrom> /data` mount a data volumn to the local directory then copy a from to the volumn from the container.
   - `-v` is used to mount a volumn
+- `docker run -d --restart unless-stopped redis` run am image in the background and always start it automatically unless manually stopped

 ### Stop a Container